webix-hub/docs/data/desktop/dynamic_layout.md

 Here we look at advanced possibilities of [webix.ui()](api/_ui.md) method.

-Besides its main purpose - instantiation of Webix component, it method can also be used for changing layout provided that additional parameters are passed to it.
+Besides its main purpose, instantiation of Webix component, this method can also be used for changing layout, provided that additional parameters are passed to it.

 All in all, its parameters include:

-- **configuration object** - (object, array) - a JSON object with the application configuration of any level of complexity;
+- **configuration object** - (*object, array*) - a JSON object with the application configuration of any level of complexity;
-- **parent element** - (id or object) - Webix component that acts as a parent to an object you are going to initialize (first parameter);
+- **parent element** - (*id* or *object*) - Webix component that acts as a parent to the object you are going to initialize (the one you pass as the first parameter);
-- **replacement object** -(id, index or object)- Webix component in a parent object that will be replaced by an object you are going to initialize (first parameter).
+- **replacement object** -(*id*, *index* or *object*) - Webix component in the parent object that will be replaced by the object you are going to initialize
+(the one you pass as the first parameter).

 Thus *webix.ui()* constructor can be used to: